roscoe81/enviro-monitor/Config/Config_README.md

 "enable_adafruit_io": Set to true to enable Adafruit IO feeds, otherwise set to false

 "aio_user_name": Sets the Adafruit IO User Name.
-Set to “” if Adafruit Io is not enabled
+Set to “” if Adafruit IO is not enabled

 "aio_key": Sets the Adafruit IO User Key.
 Set to “” if Adafruit IO is not enabled